-Building C will have its own strong identity and visual impact adjacent to Barloworld and Building B, which are both striking and individual in appearance.
+Building C will have its own strong identity and visual impact adjacent to Building A and B, which are both striking and individual in appearance.

-With Botha, Alexandra and Jean Avenues and the N1 forming the borders of Irene Link, there is no better location for a lifestyle of true convenience within the desirable living and working space of an urban village atmosphere.
+There is no better location for a lifestyle of true convenience within the desirable living and working space of an urban village atmosphere with Botha, Alexandra and Jean avenues plus the N1 forming the borders of Irene Link.

 The Gautrain is close

 Accessibility is guaranteed with the Gautrain in close proximity.
-The Gautrain bus route to and from the existing Gautrain station in Centurion runs conveniently past Irene Link in Jean Avenue.
+Conveniently, the Gautrain bus route to and from the existing Gautrain station in Centurion runs past Irene Link in Jean avenue.

 The envisaged second phase development of new routes for the Gautrain includes a new rail station that will be built next to Irene Link, with additional bus routes servicing the whole Irene village area.